latex3/latex3.github.io/_posts/2025-11-11-issue42-of-latex2e-released.md

 For better math tagging, we now support intent attributes: these allow for example `|x|` to be read as more than 'bar x bar'.
-Also notable for math mode is that we have fixed an issue with tabular cells: thse now get the correct MathML representation.
+Also notable for math mode is that we have fixed an issue with tabular cells: these now get the correct MathML representation.

 ## Other improvements and changes